not-things VCV Rack modules

 Using the quantize property, a value can optionally be set to quantize to the nearest 1V/Oct note value.
 If enabled, quantization of the voltage value will be done after the calc operations have been applied to the voltage value.
 If more control is needed over the quantization , such as quantizing to a specific scale or a set of custom voltages, a calc with a quantize operation should be used instead.

-Exactly one of the voltage, note, variable, input, output or rand properties must be specified for a value.
+Exactly one of the voltage, note, variable, input, output, rand or sequence properties must be specified for a value.

 Note: values always resolve into a voltage, which is then used by the object that contains the value.
 The source of the value voltage will not be tied to the target of that value.
 E.g. if an action sets the voltage of an output port using a value that is based on the voltage of an input port, the voltage to use will be determined when the action is executed.
 If the voltage on the input port changes afterwards, the voltage of the output port will not be changes automatically to the updated voltage of the input port.
 The set-value action will have to be re-executed in order for the output port to update again.